 The reality is that caring for bees is easier than caring for pets or poultry.
-If you don't hurt them, they can manage.
-They bring enough nectar to survive through the winter, breed their own offspring and a new queen, build new combs and even create at least one new beehive that will find new refuge.
+If you don't hurt them, they can handle themselves.
+They bring enough nectar to survive through winter, breed their own offspring and a new mother, build new combs and even create at least one new beehive that will find new refuge.
 The only thing has changed since the 1980s.
-Bees need to be cured!
-You have to help them get rid of a parasite called varoa destructor.
-This parasite was brought from India by people and spread throughout the world, and now beekeepers must learn to live with it.
+Bees need to be treated!
+You have to get them rid of a parasite called varoa destructor.
+This parasite was brought by people from India and spread throughout the world, and now beekeepers must learn to live with it.

-Bees are not humans and they don’t think like humans.
+Bees are not humans and do not think like humans.
 Bees can sacrifice themselves for the benefit of the entire bee colony.
-They accept one ruler and do not grumble about lot of work.
-They work hard from the first day when they are born, and do not end until they die.
+They accept one ruler and do not ask even when there is a lot of work.
+From the first day they are born they work and do not end until they die.
 To die they walk out of the hive.
 The bee has a very small brain, but the whole bee colony has a brain mass comparable to a human brain.
-And if you calculate the ratio of the brain weight vs. the weight of the whole organism, the bee colony wins entirely.
+And if you calculate the ratio of brain vs. weight of the organism, then the bee colony wins on the full line.

 Dušan H., 50 years old, Košice

 „When my bee colonies died, I couldn't keep the tears in my eyes.
 It hit me all the way and I said to myself that I never want to experience this again.
 I was lucky to find this system of bee care and now I know that it's just about me and that it's up to me to have prosperous bees or beggars.
 I definitely recommend it to everyone - this monitoring will definitely help."

 „I am very lucky to have discovered these people.
 Even at my age, they moved this book even further.
 Although I am not technically and computer savvy, my grandchildren helped me with the installation.
 Now I know exactly how to treat bees at different stages of their lives.
 And yet it's so simple, just see the graphs in the application and I know exactly what my bees like."